moveit/moveit2_tutorials/doc/concepts/moveit_task_constructor/generating_stages.rst

 FixedCartesianPose
 ------------------
 The FixedCartesianPose spawns a fixed Cartesian pose.
+This stage does no sampling.